kopianan/rustmpc/README.md

 ## Overview

-This library provides a high-level interface for connecting to Signal Server and using it to exchange messages with other connected nodes (parties).
-Together with [round_based] crate, it allows you running any MPC protocol that implements [round_based::StateMachine][SM] over secure transport backed by Signal.
+This library intends to leverage on the SignalApp built by ZenGo Team to exchange messages with other connected nodes (parties) over secure transport backed by Signal.
+We use it to perform DKG (Distributed Key Generation),signing and verification based on multi-party ECDSA developed by the ZenGo Team : https://github.com/ZenGo-X/multi-party-ecdsa

+Together with [round_based] crate, it allows you running any MPC protocol that implements [round_based::StateMachine][SM]
 [round_based]: https://docs.rs/round-based
 [SM]: https://docs.rs/round-based/*/round_based/trait.StateMachine.html

-Here is a [demo] showing how to use this library to run [threshold BLS](https://github.com/ZenGo-X/multi-party-bls) keygen & signing.
-For more details read our [blog](https://medium.com/zengo/mpc-over-signal-977db599de66) as well.

-[demo]: ./demo

 ### Self-hosted Signal Server